dagpay/woocommerce-plugin/README.md

     * Redirect URLs to redirect back to your store from the payment view depending on the final outcome of the transaction (can be set the same for all states).
 For example [https://mywoocommercestore.com/order-received/](https://mywoocommercestore.com/order-received/)
 4. Save the environment and copy the generated environment ID, user ID and secret keys to the corresponding fields in the plugin **Settings** -> **DagPay**
 	* If you wish to use DagPay test environment, which enables you to test DagPay payments using Testnet Dags, enable **Test mode**.
 Please note, for Test mode you must create a separate account on [test.dagpay.io](https://test.dagpay.io), create an integration and generate environment credentials there.
 Environment credentials generated on [dagpay.io](https://dagpay.io/) are 'Live' credentials and will not work for Test mode.

-## Plugin limitations

-* Current plugin version supports USD & EUR currencies in your WooCommerce store.
-If your store base currency is setup as anything else, the DagPay will return an error and you cannot proceed with payment.
-We are adding support also in the near future for all other currencies.